portugueslab/sashimi/lightsheet_procedure.md

 ## Behaviour computer

-1. Select the correct protocol

-2. Ensure the stimulus display window is properly set and dimensions are properly calibrated
+1. Ensure the stimulus display window is properly set and dimensions are properly calibrated

-3. If tail tracking is required, turn on IR light (1/3-1/2 power) and set the correct tail location
+2. If tail tracking is required, turn on IR light (~1/2 power) and set the correct tail location

-4. Set/update the correct metadata and experiment parameters.
-Ensure Stytra is connected to experiment database.
+3. Set/update the correct metadata and experiment parameters.
+Ensure Stytra is connected to experiment database (red is not connected!
+Click to connect if it is red).
 Set the saving location or use the one by default (desktop).

-5. VERY IMPORTANT!!
+4. VERY IMPORTANT!!
 Check that both machines (behaviour and acquisition) are connected to the network.

-6. Check the box "Wait for scope".
+5. Check the box "Wait for scope".

 ## Starting the experiment